iterative/dvc.org/static/docs/commands-reference/move.md

   path: hello
 ```

-If we move the output **hello** using the regular Linux `mv hello other` the stage file wouldn't know that we changed the "path" of the output to **other** instead of **hello**.
-Also it would be misleading to have a stage file named **hello.dvc** that creates a file named **other**.
+If we move the output **hello** using the regular Linux `mv hello other` the stage file wouldn't know that we changed the **path** of the output to **other** instead of **hello**.
+Also it would be misleading to have a stage file named **hello.dvc** that would create a file name **other** on the remote repository.

-So, we introduced dvc move that will rename the stagefile, will adjust its content to the new path; it also prevents "recomputing the checksum" as we know that the file has the same content, just different path & inode
+So, we introduced `dvc move` that will rename the stagefile and adjust its content to the new path in the .dvc file.
+It also prevents recomputing the checksum as we know that the file has the same content with just different path and inode.

 ## Examples